WedersonCD/customBarChart/README.md

 - Bar Width: Width of the bars, yout can use absolute values like '70' or percentage values like '20%'.

-- Max\Min Bar Width: Difine max and min values for bar width.
+- Max\Min Bar Width: Define max and min values for bar width.

 ### Grid Options